Bare-nosed or Common Wombat (Vombatus Ursinus)

 When first born, wombats weigh only one gram.
 The baby wombat leaves the pouch at about five months old, and can care for itself at seven months.
 Wombats can live up to 26 years in the wild.

 In the past, countless wombats were killed for food, and by pastoralists who considered them vermin.
-All species are now protected across Australia, except in Victoria, where common wombats are still regarded as an agricultural pest, though permits are required to control their numbers.
+All species are now protected across Australia, except in Victoria, where Bare-nosed Wombats are still regarded as an agricultural pest, though permits are required to control their numbers.

 The wombat uses its tough, thick-skinned rump as protection: if threatened, they escape to their burrow and can crush the predator’s skull between their rump and the burrow’s roof.